amplifyeyecare-logo-base2-icon

 Other conditions that cause loss of visual fields: There are other conditions that can impact peripheral vision, which is why we screen all patients to detect any visual field deficits.
 Some of those conditions include high blood pressure, age related macular degeneration, Multiple sclerosis, tumors of the optic nerve, degenerative myopia, cataracts, stargardt, nutritional deficits, and exposure to toxins.

-Get superior care when you schedule an appointment for a comprehensive eye exam at our well-established optometry clinic in Bellflower, drawing patients from the neighboring areas of Long Beach, Lakewood, and Los Angeles.
+Schedule an appointment for a comprehensive eye exam by visiting our reputable optometry clinic in Bellflower, serving patients from the surrounding areas including Long Beach, Lakewood, and Los Angeles.
 Call (562) 925-6591 or fill out this form to make an appointment today.

 Testimonials